TimLariviere/BotBuilder-Wit.ai/README.md

 # Wit.ai Bot Framework Integration

 ## Overview
 This is an integration between Wit.ai and Microsoft Bot Framework.
 Wit.ai allows users to create full fledged dialogs that can contain placeholders for actions, with expected inputs and outputs.
-This integration will facilitate the implementation of the actions, and automatically paseses the message responses, leveraging the Wit.ai context variables, from Wit.ai bot engine directly to the user.
+This integration will facilitate the implementation of the actions, and automatically passes the message responses, leveraging the Wit.ai context variables, from Wit.ai bot engine directly to the user.

 ## Getting Started